 - Tuesdays at 10:15 -- instructor S. Fisher

 - Tuesdays at 11:30 am ET -- instructor A. Barr

 - Tuesdays at 4 PM ET -- instructor A. Barr

 Second year Latin consists of two semester courses: Latin 2a & 2b.
 In the first semester (autumn) we cover chapters 20-29 in Wheelock's Latin, 6th ed. revised.
-(Starting autumn 2012, students will use Wheelock's Latin, 7th edition.
-For 2011-12 school year: Wheelock's Latin, 6th ed., rev.).
 In the second semester (spring) we cover chapters 30-40.
 Weekly quizzes and homework require students to develop and maintain good study habits.
-Please purchase Wheelock's Latin 7th ed.
-It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.
+Please purchase Wheelock's Latin 7th Edition It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.

 We offer three session options (please adjust for your time zone).
 You may choose to register for 2a and 2b separately or both semesters at once if you have strong time and day preferences (registration in Latin 2a does not reserve your seat in Latin 2b, you must register and pay for each course).
 If you are transferring into 2b from another program, please contact us for a placement exam though transferring into Latin in the 4th semester is not normally recommended.

 - Tuesdays at 1 PM ET -- instructor A. Barr -- full

 - Tuesdays at 2:15 PM ET -- instructor S. Fisher